Synchrotron radiation of vector bosons at relativistic colliders: Vector boson radiation by a plasma

-If magnetic field is a slow function of time and/or coordinates one can adopt an adiabatic approximation and integrate \eq{f41} and \eq{f42} over the time and space which yields the total vector boson multiplicity spectrum radiated into a unit solid angle.
-This is the formula that has been recently employed in \cite{Tuchin:2014pka} for the calculation of the synchrotron radiation of real photons in heavy-ion collisions.
+If the magnetic field is a slow function of time and/or coordinates one can adopt an adiabatic approximation and integrate \eq{f41} and \eq{f42} over the time and space which yields the total vector boson multiplicity spectrum radiated into a unit solid angle.
+This is the formula that has been recently employed in \cite{Tuchin:2014pka} for the calculation of the synchrotron radiation of real photons in heavy-ion collisions, which is one of the outstanding problems in the high energy nuclear physics \cite{Shuryak:1978ij,Hwa:1985xg,Kapusta:1991qp,Baier:1991em,Arnold:2001ba,Arnold:2002ja,Turbide:2007mi,vanHees:2011vb}.